 Emails going to the spam folder instead of the inbox is a constant struggle for ecommerce email marketing.
 However, deliverability to inbox vs spam box is not an easy black-and-white issue with simple answers.
 Every email service provider is different and each applies different spam filtering criteria.
-On top of that, email providers never disclose the reasons for blocking or spam-foldering emails, as this would just give spammers a checklist for how to avoid the filter.
+On top of that, email providers never disclose the reasons for blocking or sending emails to the spam folder, since this would give spammers a checklist for how to avoid the filter.

 Here are some tips and resources that you can reference for your own evaluation and future sends:

 1. Work to maximize engagement - Email providers monitor opens and clicks, and higher rates of engagement will help your emails avoid the spam box.
 Using carefully targeted emails (taking advantage of Cortex and Smart Segments) will improve engagement over traditional email blasts.
 Make sure that disengaged users are removed at regular intervals – users who don't open messages tell mailbox providers "this message isn't important", and this affects sender reputation and inbox negatively.